 Sensors for healthy homes

-An introduction to indoor environmental sensors and how they can support wellbeing.
+An introduction to how sensors can monitor indoor environments and support people’s wellbeing.

 About this resource